-08:00 Event site opens 10:20 White wave start 10:40 Green wave start 11:00 Orange wave start Your race pack from the event organiser will include your specified arrival time and starting time, as well as your race number and timing chip. ⊁ Race day tip You have been allocated an arrival time and a start time.
-You are allowed to drop baggage off as you go through the arrival zone.
-We can't keep bags for you in the NSPCC tent, unfortunately.
+08:00 Event site opens 10:20 White wave start 10:40 Green wave start 11:00 Orange wave start Your race pack from the event organiser will include your specified arrival time and starting time, as well as your race number and timing chip.

 Where we'll be cheering you on We'll have two cheer points on route, to spur you on mile after mile.
-You'll see us twice along the course, at miles 1 & 8.5 and also miles 3 & 11.
+You'll see us twice along the course, at miles 4.5 & 9.5 and also miles 7.5 & 12.5..
 These are great places for your friends and family to cheer you on too!
 We'll be taking photos and video from the cheer points, so make sure you smile!
 We may use these photos for marketing future events online and in print for a period of 5 years.
 If you do not wish your photograph to be taken or used, please email running@nspcc.org.uk so that we can make the necessary arrangements.
-Cheer point A: Station Road at the junction of Newbridge Road (Miles 1 & 8.5)